Shark VACMOP vs BISSELL Spinwave: Which Cleans Better?

 Key FeatureCombines vacuuming and mopping in one simultaneous passMotorized dual spinning pads do the physical scrubbing for you

-Shark VACMOP Cordless Hard Floor Cleaner, Vacuum and Spray Mop,
+Shark VACMOP Cordless Hard Floor Cleaner

 Shark VACMOP VM252 Cordless Hard Floor Cleaner